archana2420/Advanced-Blog-App/README.md

 ## Create Post Page

-->A form that accepts title and content
+->A form that accepts title and content(form validation done using regex)

 ## Post Page